chamarapaul/poetic-source/poems_review/memory-management-ghazal.md

     - Fourth couplet: Tree traversal from root nodes
     - Final couplet: The mark-sweep cycle completion

-    The use of ALGOL-68's terminology (ref, proc, od) adds authenticity while maintaining readability.
+    The use of ALGOL 68's terminology (ref, proc, od) adds authenticity while maintaining readability.
   philosophical: "The poem explores themes of impermanence and natural cycles through the lens of memory management.
 It draws parallels between computational cleanup and natural processes like falling leaves, suggesting that release and renewal are fundamental patterns that appear across different domains.
 The repeated 'free' endings emphasize liberation and the beauty in letting go."
 ---
 scan heap deep where lost refs cease to be;